In 2021 Omilo celebrates 25 years! However, a celebration in corona times is no fun, so we are waiting for a better moment 🙂

 In the meantime, Maya and Dimitris (founders of Omilo) as well as several teachers will participate in interviews, videos and podcasts.

 If you want to listen to more interviews in this chapter, click here.

-Below the first introduction by Maya (sorry for the bad quality of the recording!
-The next videos will be much better quality, we promise!)
+Below is the first introduction by Maya (sorry for the bad quality of the recording!
+The next videos will be much of better quality)

 a. how Omilo came to life in 1996,

 b. how and where the very first Greek Language and Culture course was organized in 1997,

 c. how much fun we had…in times the internet did not exist yet 🙂

 Below you find the transcript of what Maya tells you in the video.